Collaborating Vision, Depth, and Thermal Signals for Multi-Modal Tracking: Dataset and Algorithm: The RGBDT500 Dataset

 The RGBDT500 dataset comprises 400 training sequences, and 100 test sequences, with approximately 160K tri-modal frames in the training set and 43.7K tri-modal frames in the test set.
 For each tri-modal frame, the RGB and depth images are captured using the ZED stereo camera, while the thermal infrared image is recorded using a separate LGCS121 thermal camera.
 The ZED stereo camera delivers time-synchronised and pixel-aligned RGB and depth image pairs.
 To resolve the resolution mismatch between the thermal infrared images and the RGB/depth modalities, we employ a manually feature point matrix mapping approach that aligns the target region and surrounding pixels across all three modalities.
 Furthermore, all tri-modal images are stored in PNG format with a uniform resolution of $1920\times1080$.

 The RGBDT500 dataset includes a diverse range of object categories, covering over 66 classes, including household items, animals, and vehicles, as shown in Fig.~\ref{fig:classes}.
 In constructing the categories, we strategically consider the unique strengths and limitations of each modality.
 For example, sequences featuring objects in low-light conditions or containing high-temperature objects are deliberately captured to emphasise the advantages of the thermal modality.
 Conversely, we capture several video sequences featuring planar objects with minimal geometric depth variation to intentionally limit the contribution of the depth modality, thereby encouraging greater reliance on RGB and thermal infrared cues.
 To further enhance the dataset’s complexity and realism, we capture some sequences exhibiting modal perturbations, such as inconsistent viewpoints among RGB, depth, and thermal infrared streams.
 Collectively, these design choices make RGBDT500 a challenging and comprehensive benchmark for evaluating the robustness of tri-modal tracking algorithms.
+In addition, to preserve privacy, we have applied EgoBlur~\cite{raina2023egoblur} model to blur all recognizable faces and license plates present in the images.

 Table~\ref{table:table1} presents a comparison between the proposed RGBDT500 dataset and related visual tracking datasets.
 As shown, compared to the current multi-modal tracking dataset, the RGBDT500 dataset offers several key advantages.
 It provides spatially and temporally aligned RGB, depth and TIR modalities for tri-modal tracking, which existing datasets limited to RGB-D and RGB-T pairs cannot support.
 Besides, compared to most RGB-D and RGB-T tracking datasets, RGBDT500 offers a clear advantage in the number of sequences, total frames and object classes.